 Creative Minds Midlands is supported by Arts Council England, The Monument Trust and Service Birmingham.

 Our Past Events

 Creative Minds North, ManchesterDate : Thursday, June 15th, 2017

-Creative Minds North is the fourth regional disability led conference in the UK produced by Carousel and Venture Arts in collaboration with the following organisations from across the region:
+Creative Minds North was the fourth regional disability led conference in the UK produced by Carousel and Venture Arts in collaboration with the following organisations from across the region:

-The conference will continue the discussion about how art is created by learning disabled people and the way this art is talked about, created and presented.
+The conference continued the discussion about how art is created by learning disabled people and the way this art is talked about, created and presented.

 – How do we create great art?